 Rule of thumb: Trust rarity estimates reasonably for IQ 70-145.
 Beyond that range, treat them as theoretical approximations, not precise counts.

-An IQ of 150 is approximately 1 in 2,330 people, at the 99.96th percentile.
-At this level, test ceiling effects become a real concern - most IQ tests cannot reliably measure above 150.
+IQ 150 is approximately 1 in 2,330 people.
+At this level, test ceiling and measurement error become important.

 What IQ is 1 in a million?